Sam Herron the author of Street Life Fragments joins us today on The SHAIR Podcast.

 Sam Herron’s life would make an interesting movie.
 The synopsis almost pitches itself: a millionaire-turned-homeless-man finds himself living on the streets of Omaha and seeking redemption in the unlikeliest of places—through the lens of a pawnshop camera.
 Will he find it?

 “That is the great unknown,” Herron says.
 “Yet to be determined.”

 The project evolved from a dark period in Herron’s life.
 Having lost the considerable fortune he’d made as a self-employed daytrader, he moved here from the Greater Chicago area to get his life back on track.
 At first, the move was a success: he quit partying, got a job in a factory, fell in love.
 It was a dramatic about-face for a man who had spent his youth playing bass in a Los Angeles hard rock band that recorded two albums while signed to MCA/Universal.

 Then a work-related injury cost him his job.
 His relationship failed.
 He was asked to move out.
 With no savings or support network, he started sleeping in his car.
 He shaved in restroom sinks, carefully applying the façade of a man who sleeps in a bed at night, so he would be ready for that elusive job interview.
 To keep the panic attacks at bay, he began to drink heavily.
 Often going days without eating, he entered a mental state he calls “borderline seizureland.”
 He wrote about these terrifying episodes for the blog he started to document his homelessness.
 Eventually, despite never having considered himself a photographer, he took out his cheap digital camera—one of the last items that hadn’t been sold—and started taking pictures of people he found interesting: rail-riding old men, teenage vagabonds, etc.

-Join us now as Sam takes us through his battle with Drugs and Alcohol and his inspiring journey into recovery.
-You don’t want to miss this episode!
+Join us now as Sam takes us through his Rock Star battle with Drugs and Alcohol and his unbelievable journey into recovery!
+You do not want to miss this episode!